Summer of '69

 "Summer of '69" is a song recorded by the Canadian singer Bryan Adams from his fourth album, Reckless.
 It is an up-tempo rock song about a dilemma between settling down or trying to become a rock star.
 The track was written by Adams and his longtime songwriting collaborator Jim Vallance.
 "Summer of '69" was produced by Adams and Bob Clearmountain.
 "Summer of '69" was released in June 1985 under A&M Records as the fourth single from Reckless.
-According to later claims by Adams, the title is a reference to the sex position, not the year, but Vallance disputes this.
+According to later claims by Adams, the title is a reference to the sex position, not the year; Vallance disputes this assertion, however.

 The song was released with two B-side tracks: "Kids Wanna Rock" and "The Best Was Yet to Come", which had previously appeared on the albums Reckless and Cuts Like a Knife respectively.
 "Summer of '69" received favourable reviews from music critics.
 The music video for the song, which was filmed by Steve Barron, features Adams and his backing band in a variety of settings, including running from the police.
-The single had a strong effect on music charts internationally; in the UK it was acclaimed as one of Adams’s best, with its highest peaks being number four in the Netherlands and number five in the United States.
-Amongst songs recorded by Canadian artists, it is the most streamed and most digitally purchased song within Canada amongst songs originally released before the start of the digital download era (approximately 2005).
-It is also the most played song on Canadian radio amongst songs by Canadian artists originally released before 1990.
+The single had a strong effect on music charts internationally; in the UK it was acclaimed as one of Adams's best, with its highest peaks being number four in the Netherlands and number five in the United States.
+Among songs recorded by Canadian artists, it is the most streamed and most digitally purchased song within Canada among songs originally released before the start of the digital download era (approximately 2005).
+It is also the most played song on Canadian radio among songs by Canadian artists originally released before 1990.